Cytarabine is a type of chemotherapy. It is also known as Ara C or cytosine arabinoside.

 Inflammation at the site of injection

-You might have small blood clots where you had the injection.
+You might have some inflammation at the site of infection.
 This can cause swelling, redness and discomfort.
 Tell your healthcare team if this happens.

 Tell your doctor or nurse if you have headaches.
-They can give you some painkillers
+They can look into what is causing them and give you medicine to help.

 You might have back pain.
 Speak to your doctor if this is a problem for you.
 They can prescribe medicine to help.